How to Detoxify the Body

 Drug Treatment Centers

 The only way to detox your body from drugs and alcohol addiction is to stop consumption.
 There is a wide variety of drug treatment centers.
 The main goal of a treatment center is to help an individual overcome addiction in a safe environment.
 While all programs are geared toward helping you recover, it is important to choose the right center that will work for you to achieve success.
 Detox is only the first stage in the recovery process.
 You should make sure the center you choose will provide you with additional support once you are drug-free.
-Individuals who simply go through drug detox and do not follow-up with recovery treatment and rehabilitation are more likely to relapse that those who do have support.
+Individuals who simply go through drug detox and do not follow-up with recovery treatment and rehabilitation are more likely to relapse than those who do have support.